subsoap/chrono/README.md

 chrono.update(dt)
 ```

-within the script including Chrono.
+within the script including Chrono to keep its time up to date.

 Once Chrono has connected with a server it will allow you to get the current time with